Eppo-exp/eppo-docs/docs/what-is-eppo.md

 ![How Eppo Works](../static/img/building-experiments/how-eppo-works.png)

-There are four pieces to Eppo:
+There are five pieces to Eppo:

 1. **Use your feature flagging tool of choice to generate experiment data into your data warehouse**